Security Best Practices

 Why avoid ambiguous characters?

-Characters like 'l' (lowercase L), '1' (one), 'I' (uppercase i), 'O' (uppercase o), and '0' (zero) look similar.
-Avoiding them prevents confusion when reading or typing passwords manually.
+Characters like 'l' (lowercase L), '1' (one), 'I' (uppercase i), 'O' (uppercase o), and '0' (zero) look identical in many fonts.
+Filtering them out prevents confusion when reading or typing passwords manually.

 How often should I change my password?

-Security experts recommend changing passwords every 3-6 months, or immediately if you suspect a breach.
+Security experts recommend changing critical passwords every 6 to 12 months, or immediately if you suspect a database breach.
 Using a password manager is highly recommended to keep track of unique passwords for every site.